-In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance after they have been prescribed Avalide or its generic form Hydrochlorothiazide/Irbesartan to treat help treat and/or lower their blood pressure levels.
+In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance after they have been prescribed Avalide (or its generic form Hydrochlorothiazide/Irbesartan) to treat help treat their blood pressure levels.

 Questions that will be directly addressed will include:

 - Can I qualify for life insurance after I’ve been prescribed Avalide?

 - Why do life insurance companies care if I’ve been prescribed Avalide?